skip to main content

 SAT- Scholastic Aptitude Test

 The SAT is a globally recognized college admission test that lets you show colleges what you know and how well you can apply that knowledge.
 It tests your knowledge of reading, writing and math — subjects that are taught every day in high school classrooms.
-Most students take the SAT during their junior or senior year of high school, and almost all colleges and universities use the SAT to make admission decisions.
+Most students take the SAT during their junior or senior year of high school, and some colleges and universities use the SAT to make admission decisions.

 The SAT doesn’t test logic or abstract reasoning.
 It tests the skills you’re learning in school: reading, writing and math.
 Your knowledge and skills in these subjects are important for success in college and throughout your life.

-• ▪The critical reading section includes reading passages and sentence completions.
+- The critical reading section includes reading passages and sentence completions.

-• ▪The writing section includes a short essay and multiple-choice questions on identifying errors and improving grammar and usage.
+- The writing section includes a short essay and multiple-choice questions on identifying errors and improving grammar and usage.

-• ▪The mathematics section includes questions on arithmetic operations, algebra, geometry, statistics, and probability.
+- The mathematics section includes questions on arithmetic operations, algebra, geometry, statistics, and probability.

 SAT TEST DATES